bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

-Polymer configuration can be described by setting up the positions of each monomer: for example \$3N\$ Cartesian coordinates \$XYZ\$ with respect to the laboratory fixed frame.
-Since all of the configurations are random, the end-to-end vector, connecting the first and the last units of a chain, should have a zero average [average]\_ and a certain variance.
+Polymer configuration can be described by setting up the positions of each monomer: for example \$3N\$ Cartesian coordinates \$XYZ\$ with Respect to the laboratory-fixed frame.
+Since all of the configurations are random, the end-to-end vector, connecting the first and the last units of a chain should have a zero average [average]\_ and a certain variance.

 \$\$\\mathbf{R}(N)=\\sum\_{i=1}\^{i=N}\\mathbf{r}\_i\$\$